 Catholic residents began holding services in their homes until a small church was erected in 1876.
 As the population grew, both for locals and visitors alike, a larger church was needed.

 Completed in 1928, Mother of Sorrows church features a stunning rose window.
 The campus also includes the stone sanctuary and parish.
 A beautiful lawn welcomes worshippers and provides the perfect spot of wedding photos.
+Get your free inspection with Drake Lawn & Pest Control and be on your way to a healthy, lush lawn.

 This church enjoys a special place in many people’s hearts.
 Families, whether they reside on the Bass Islands year round or visit during the summer, return to this place again and again.
 Community and fellowship is paramount to this wonderful house of worship.